Raising children who can think for themselves is important. Learn two effective strategies to raise a child who can

 So, how can we raise critical thinkers, the kinds of kids who can problem solve and make a difference?
 These two ways can help you do just that:

 #1: Allow your child to come up with their own solutions

 If you’re like me, you likely offer solutions to your kids’ problems.

 And it’s hard not to when we know the answer that will fix it.
 We might even think we’re doing our job by showing them exactly what to do.
-Or we try to avoid the grumpiness and frustration they feel when they struggle.
+Or we avoid the grumpiness and frustration they feel when they struggle.